brebcoin/brebcoin.github.io/index.md

 ## To mine on brebpool:
  - download a scrypt miner (here's one https://github.com/pooler/cpuminer/releases/tag/v2.5.1)
  - mine to stratum+tcp://78.47.159.46:3032, **MAKING SURE TO USE YOUR LEGACY ADDRESS**
- - example .bat for cpuminer:
+ - example .bat for cpuminer (where -t refers to the number of mining threads):
 ```
 minerd.exe --url=stratum+tcp://78.47.159.46:3032 --userpass=LEGACYADDRESSHERE:doesntmatter -t 1
 ```